Adshares Price Reaches $0.89 on Exchanges (ADS)

-Adshares (ADS) traded up 0.7% against the US dollar during the 24 hour period ending at 12:00 PM E.T. on March 26th.
-One Adshares coin can now be bought for $0.89 or 0.00003197 BTC on popular cryptocurrency exchanges.
-Over the last week, Adshares has traded down 2.4% against the US dollar.
-Adshares has a market cap of $33.45 million and $308,495.33 worth of Adshares was traded on exchanges in the last 24 hours.
+Adshares (ADS) traded 1.5% higher against the US dollar during the 1-day period ending at 23:00 PM E.T. on March 26th.
+Over the last week, Adshares has traded down 2.1% against the US dollar.
+One Adshares coin can now be purchased for $0.89 or 0.00003197 BTC on popular exchanges.
+Adshares has a market capitalization of $33.53 million and $266,599.84 worth of Adshares was traded on exchanges in the last 24 hours.

 Adshares Coin Profile

-ADS uses the hashing algorithm.
+Adshares (CRYPTO:ADS) uses the hashing algorithm.
 It launched on April 30th, 2021.
-Adshares’ total supply is 38,758,206 coins and its circulating supply is 37,619,689 coins.
+Adshares’ total supply is 38,758,206 coins and its circulating supply is 37,619,691 coins.
+Adshares’ official Twitter account is @adsharesnet and its Facebook page is accessible here.
+Adshares’ official website is adshares.net.
+Adshares’ official message board is medium.com/adshares.
 The Reddit community for Adshares is https://reddit.com/r/adshares and the currency’s Github account can be viewed here.
-The official website for Adshares is adshares.net.
-The official message board for Adshares is medium.com/adshares.
-Adshares’ official Twitter account is @adsharesnet and its Facebook page is accessible here.

 The mission of Adshares is to become the global web3 advertising standard.
 Available to any media, websites, metaverses, games, social media, VR/AR, and mobile apps.